UETR (Unique End-to-end Transaction Reference)

 Can I track a payment without a UETR?

-Yes — Ohmyfin can also look up payments by bank reference (MT103 field 20), but a UETR gives the most accurate live status.
+Yes — Ohmyfin can also look up payments by bank reference (MT103 field 20, also called the TRN).
+However, a UETR gives far more precise live status because it is unique globally, whereas a TRN is unique only within the issuing bank.

 Is a UETR confidential?

-A UETR contains no personal data.
-It is safe to share with the beneficiary so they can track the incoming payment.
+A UETR contains no personal data — it is just a random UUID.
+It is safe to share with the beneficiary, their bank, or a trusted tracking service like Ohmyfin so they can check the payment status.

 Get 100 free credits — track unlimited SWIFT payments